 The LS is the new Fenn surf lifesaving ski.
 It comes standard with adjustable footrests and is available in a deep or shallow seat version.
 If conforms to Australian SLS specifications and is available in NZ with or without the SLSA approval label.

 Looking at the evolution of ocean racing skis (which originally started off as spec skis) adjustable footrests are bound to become a standard feature of SLS within the next few years.
 Having a ski that will fit any paddler means that clubs no longer need a range of skis to cover a range of leg lengths.

 I took a deep seat LS out at the Mount in some big conditions and was amazed at how stable and well behaved it was.
-The nose looks really small when paddling in the ski, but it never ended up diving underwater, the nose is not pointed like the ocean racing skis but widen quickly to give lots of nose volume.
+The nose looks really small when paddling in the ski but it never ended up diving under.